akulbansal1/TDS_Project_1/README.md

+- I used GitHub API to query data from GitHub on users (and their 500 latest repositories) in Beijing with more than 500 followers.
+-	Even though the most popular language (when looked at the entire dataset) is by a wide margin Jinja, further investigation reveals other languages are also just as popular.
+-	Developers could look at which languages are the most popular in practice but are not very popular on GitHub and create projects in those languages.

 # TDS_Project_1
+Quiz ID: Beijing:500
 ## Data
 The script `githubapi.py` collects raw data using the [GitHub API](https://docs.github.com/en/rest?apiVersion=2022-11-28) and searches for users located in **Beijing** with more than **500** followers and iterated through up to 50 pages to compile a list of users.
 The parameters can be changed by editing the python dictionary `params`.
 ```python